-- A lot of today’s major coasters at SFGAdv were not built yet as of 1999.
-These include: Kingda Ka, El Toro, Nitro, Superman: Ultimate Flight, and The Dark Knight.
+- Coasters not present as of 1999 include: Kingda Ka, El Toro, Nitro, Superman: Ultimate Flight, and The Dark Knight, among others.

 Next we jump to 2004.
 The cover of this map shows Nitro, a B&M hypercoaster built in 2001.
 Daffy Duck looks like he’s about to jump in front of the train; he obviously can’t stand being a Looney Tunes bit character.

 - Nitro (63) and Superman: Ultimate Flight (91) now graze the park.